Containerizing ML Applications with Docker

 What's next

-We now have an artifact-carrying, version-pinned, non-root image that runs the same everywhere.
-Right now it only exists on your laptop, which is one machine better than a script but still one machine.
-In part four we hand the whole thing to GitHub Actions: run the tests on every push, build this image, scan it for vulnerabilities, and push it to Amazon ECR — so "it builds and it's safe" stops being something you check by hand.
+We now have a version-pinned, non-root image that carries the model and runs the same everywhere.
+Right now it only exists on your laptop — better than a bare script, but still just one machine.
+In part four we hand the whole process to GitHub Actions: run the tests on every push, build this image, scan it for vulnerabilities, and push it to Amazon ECR, so "it builds and it's safe" stops being something you check by hand.
 The full Dockerfile and Compose file are in the series repo.
 See you in part four.